ThreeCredits/ChitChat/README.md

 ## Quickstart

 ### Application usage
+First, make sure you have all the required python modules installed by running `pip install -r requirements.txt`.
 Upon starting `main.py`, you will be presented with the following screen:<p>
 ![immagine](https://user-images.githubusercontent.com/64363733/201195556-92dc3066-1835-40dc-a039-eab349bb4521.png)<p>
 Insert the server and port of the server you want to connect with.<p>